ibmtjbot/tjbot/README.md

 curl -sL http://ibm.biz/tjbot-bootstrap | sudo sh -
 ```

-[Recipes](recipes) are step-by-step instructions to bring your TJBot to life with [Watson](https://www.ibm.com/watson/products-services/).
+[Recipes](recipes) are step-by-step instructions to bring your TJBot to life with IBM Watson and AI services

 We have provided three initial [recipes](recipes) for you: